 Planning a Trip to Anguilla: What the Weather Really Means

 Anguilla sits in the northeastern Caribbean with a tropical climate that remains warm and inviting throughout the year.
-Temperatures range from 26°C79°F in winter months to 29°C84°F in late summer, making the island perpetually suitable for beach activities.
+Average daytime highs range from 28°C82°F in winter to 31°C88°F in summer, with overnight lows between 23°C73°F and 26°C79°F, making the island suitable for beach activities year-round.
 However, when rainfall, humidity, wind patterns, and hurricane risk are factored in, the island has distinct seasons that meaningfully affect travel experience and cost.

 The Dry Season: December Through April